Shaikh-2003/Final-Project--Segmentation_of_customers_for_the_online_retail_store/README.md

 Conservative Spenders (Cluster 3): Strategies to engage this group might include promotions on necessity items or more affordable luxury goods.

+Conclusion

+ ->Related to customer segmentation and targeting.
+By analyzing customer behavior in terms of their recency of purchase, frequency of purchase, and monetary value of purchase, businesses can identify and target high-value customers, personalize marketing campaigns, and improve customer retention.

+ ->Different clustering algorithms were applied to the dataset, including clustering on Recency, Frequency, and Monetary (RFM) with 2 optimal clusters found.

+ ->DBScan method performing well on our data set with optimal number of culuster is two on the features using Recency Monetary